HarinManiK/SnapNap/README.md

 ---

-## Caution

-If you pause an online game or an application that is connected to a server (for example, downloading a file), the server may disconnect you after some time.
+**Caution:** If you pause an online game or an application that is connected to a server (for example, downloading a file), the server may disconnect you after some time.

 When the application resumes, it may behave the same way it does when your internet connection drops.